Yarmouth Water

 ||||||||

-“Level Found” column represents an average of sample result data collected
+Found column represents an average of sample result data collected during the Water

-during the Water Quality Parameters (WQP) calendar year beginning January 1st,
+Quality Parameters (WQP) calendar year beginning January 1st, 2000 through

-in the “Date of Sample” column, the State of Massachusetts DEP requires
+Sample column, the State of Massachusetts DEP requires monitoring for this

 ||||||||